Skip to main content

 • The time slot (AM, PM, or a specific window)

-• The status — pending, delivered, carded, or returned
+• The status — pending, delivered, or carded

 Run statuses